f0bs/Computer_Vision/README.md

 * Feature matching using ORB feature detector (opencv)

-* Using **RANSAC** to align the photographs
+* Using RANSAC to align the photographs

 * Blend the images with alpha blending (feathering)

 * Correcting for drift and create 360° panoramas

-Click [here](http://www.cs.cornell.edu/courses/cs5670/2020sp/projects/pa3/index.html) to view projects introduction.
+Detailed project description can be found [here](http://www.cs.cornell.edu/courses/cs5670/2020sp/projects/pa3/index.html).

 ### Steps